techidaily/site-solve-marvelous/source/_posts/recovering-irretrievably-lost-screen-captures-a-guide-with-find-data-rescue-tool-by-ifind.md

 3. Initiate a scan to search for lost data in temporary folders.
 4. Preview and select the screenshots you wish to recover, and then click on “Recover”.

-## Part Three: Pro Tips to Recover Your Screenshots the Best Way

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/LaGNHfAT92w?si=bvHo1iYK2JBIPtRo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/omWG4u39lmE?si=yk1AEo_gzDpGjYbl" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part Three: Pro Tips to Recover Your Screenshots the Best Way

 ### Stop Using the Device